 Heart and Soil Farm is a family owned, small scale vegetable farm that uses organic growing methods to produce vegetables and some fruits for CSA (Community Supported Agriculture), farmers market and wholesale sales.
-The farm has been in operation for 5 years.
-Heart and Soil Farm currently operates on six acres outside of Grandin, ND but in 2018 will move the majority of its operation onto a permanent farmstead of 13 acres outside of Gardner, ND.
-We will continue to use both farms for production.
-Heart and Soil Farm also grows commodity crops on 65 acres of land near Grandin, ND that is transitioning to certified organic in 2018.
+The farm has been in operation for 6 years.
+Heart and Soil Farm currently operates on 13 acres outside of Gardner, ND.
+Heart and Soil Farm also grows commodity crops on 65 acres of land near Grandin, ND that transitioned to certified organic in 2018.

-The results after the first year are mixed.
-Many unforeseen barriers such as animal damage to low cover and drought conditions created challenges to plant growth and increased labor time which was spent on repairing fabric.
-In the second year, we will modify the planting set up to collect better data and move the project to a new location in hopes of lessening the challenges of animal damage to the low tunnels.
+(The results after the first year were mixed.
+Many unforeseen barriers such as wildlife damage to low cover and drought conditions created challenges to plant growth and increased labor time which was spent on repairing fabric.
+After experiencing these difficulties in the first year, we decided to conduct the research a second year to compare the results.
+For the second year, we modified the planting set up and moved the project to our new farm in hopes of lessening the challenges of animal damage to the low tunnels.)

 The project objectives are:

 1. Control damage caused by and presence of cabbage looper/worm on brassicas without the use of chemicals.

 2. Use low-cost, low-labor intensive, easily – replicated methods to control the cabbage looper/worm.

 3. Increase sales of small-scale growers by growing more brassicas that can be sold to retail outlets.